 There are different types of environmental emergencies, such as natural events like forest fires, earthquakes, floods, hurricanes or ice storms.
 There are also environmental emergencies caused by human activity, such as industrial or transportation related accidents that release hazardous substances, thereby endangering the environment and human health.
-Environmental Canada's Environmental Emergencies Program focuses efforts on pollution incidents related to releases or spills of oils and chemicals.
+Environmental Canada's Environmental Emergencies Program focuses efforts on emergency pollution incidents related to releases or spills of hazardous substances such as oils and chemicals.

 Who to call when an environmental emergency occurs?

-Depending on the nature, size and location of an environmental emergency involving a hazardous substance, a wide variety of private and public sector organizations may play an important role in ensuring that damage to life, property and the environment is minimized.
+Depending on the nature, size and location of an emergency pollution incident, a wide variety of private and public sector organizations may play an important role in reducing the damage to life, property and the environment.

-In most cases when such events occur, provincial, territorial and federal laws require that they be notified.
-Who to call in an emergency.
+In most cases when such events occur, provincial, territorial and federal laws require that authorities be notified Who to Call in an Emergency .

 - Date Modified: